manuabhijit/cloud_server_resource_allocation_01/README.md

 2.register_resources->index.php

+    This page has front-end form to transfer data to register_resources->reqister_me.php.

+3.check_availability->check_me.php

+    This file checks if the requested amount of datatabase and pocessors are availabe with the cloud service.

+    If server has availabiliy it prints the cost, else tells the message other wise.

+4.check_availability->index.php

-    This page has front-end form to transfer data register_resources->reqister_me.php .
+    This page has front-end form to transfer data to check_availability->check_me.php.